tldraw/core/packages/core/README.md

 ## Local Development

+To start the development servers for the package and the advanced example:

 - Run `yarn` to install dependencies.
+- Run `yarn start`.
+- Open `localhost:5420`.

+You can also run:

+- `start:advanced` to start development servers for the package and the advanced example.
-- Run `yarn start` to start the development server for the package and for the example.
+- `start:simple` to start development servers for the package and the simple example.

-- Open `localhost:5000` to view the example project.

-- Run `yarn test` to execute unit tests via [Jest](https://jestjs.io).
+- `test` to execute unit tests via [Jest](https://jestjs.io).

-- Run `yarn docs` to build the docs via [ts-doc](https://typedoc.org/).
+- `docs` to build the docs via [ts-doc](https://typedoc.org/).
+- `build` to build the package.

 ## Example